positron-solutions/transient-showcase/README.md

 ;; Then r to read
 ;; ... and so on
 ;; C-g to exit
 ```

-### Reading Scope Directly
+-   Reading Scope Directly

-⚠️ **WARNING** When writing predicates, that read or write the scope using `oref` and `oset`, you will need to determine whether `transient--prefix` or `transient-current-prefix` is correct.
+    ⚠️ **WARNING** When writing predicates that read or write the scope using `oref` and `oset`, you will need to determine whether `transient--prefix` or `transient-current-prefix` is correct.
 When called from a parent transient, you might end up picking the wrong prefix to read from at the wrong time.
 These variables change throughout the lifecycle!
-Use [edebug](#orgc27be64) you must!
+Use [edebug](#orgb6f2acb) you must!

-### TODO Errata with prefix arg (`C-u` universal argument).
+-   TODO Errata with prefix arg (`C-u` universal argument).

     Key binding sequences, such as `wa` instead of single-key prefix bindings, will unset the prefix argument (the old-school Emacs `C-u` prefix argument, not the prefix's scope or other explicit arguments)

     **Possibly a bug in transient.**

-<a id="orgfc809aa"></a>

-## Prefix Value & History
+### Prefix Value & History

 Briefly, there are three locations for state you need to be aware of for this section:

--   Each transient's prefix object has a `:value` that is updated by `transient-set` and `transient-save`
+-   Each transient's prefix object has a `:value` that is updated by both `transient-set` and `transient-save`
 -   The values obtained from `transient-args` are usually quite ephemeral and don't even persist beyond the body of form of the suffixes you usually read them in
 -   `transient-values` contains saved values that are used to re-hydrate the prefix `:value` slot when the prefix is created
 -   `transient-history` is used to make it faster for the user to flip through previous states (which can have independent histories for infixes and prefixes).
 These are never used unless calling `transient-history-prev` and `transient-history-next`.

 We can get this as a list of strings for any prefix by calling `transient-args` on `transient-current-command` in the suffix's interactive form.
-If you know the command you want the value of, you can use it's symbol instead of `transient-current-command`.
+If you know the command you want the value of, you can use its symbol instead of `transient-current-command`.

 This is related to history keys.
 If you set the arguments and then save them using (`C-x s`) for the command `transient-save`, not only will the transient be updated with the new value, but if you call the child independently, it can still read the value from the suffix.